App version: 0.1.0

 Using the 15/3 Credit Card Payment Method: What to Know

 Whether to use the 15/3 credit card payment method depends on your personal situation.
 For many, there may not be enough of a benefit to make it worth the extra work.
-But if you have outstanding debt you’re trying to pay off, or if you need to keep your credit score strong, you may want to consider this method.
-Those who are unable to pay off their credit card debt no matter what method they use might want to consider credit card forgiveness
+However, if you have outstanding debt you’re trying to pay off or if you need to keep your credit score strong, you may want to consider this method.

 The Takeaway

 With the 15/3 credit card payment rule, you make two payments on your credit card each month.
-The first payment is 15 days before your statement due date, and you make the second payment three days before the due date.
-This method may help reduce your credit utilization.
-But it’s not for everyone.
+The first payment is made 15 days before your statement due date, and the second payment is made three days before the due date.
+This method may help reduce your credit utilization, but it’s not for everyone.
 Consider the pros and cons to decide if it makes sense for your needs.
-A lower credit utilization may be helpful if you’re looking for a new credit card.
-And if you’re exploring credit card options, Lantern by SoFi can help.
-In our online marketplace you can quickly and easily shop for credit cards to find the right rates and terms for your needs.
+If you’re exploring credit card options, Lantern by SoFi can help.
+In our online marketplace, you can quickly and easily shop for credit cards to find the right rates and terms for your needs.

 Frequently Asked Questions